F1mc/MedRCube/README.md

 ## 🔥 News
 - **🔥 [2026-04-14]** MedRCube is published!

+> **Release note:** About 1,000+ samples from restricted sources include questions and metadata only — images are not redistributed due to licensing constraints.
+Reproducible preprocessing scripts are **coming soon** so researchers can reconstruct images after obtaining access from the original providers.

 ## ✨ Highlights

 - **7,626** rigorously constructed samples from **36** medical imaging datasets, spanning **5** anatomical regions, **4** imaging modalities, and **8** cognitive tasks.